 Certifications and Degrees

-In this role, the best-paying skill appears to be Fundraising; individuals who claim it among their capabilities enjoy a higher median salary of $53K per year.
-Grant Writing is considered a run-of-the-mill skill; nearly one in four of Young Women's Christian Association (YWCA)'s people use it regularly.
-Many workers are also familiar with Project Management, Budget Management, and Marketing Communications.
+In this role, the best-paying skill appears to be Fundraising; individuals who claim it among their capabilities enjoy a higher median salary of about $55K annually.
+Grant Writing is regularly seen around here; close to a fourth of those surveyed report it as a core competency.
+Project Management, Budget Management, and Marketing Communications are also desirable skills.

 Benefits and Perks